 What is Peripheral Artery Disease?

-Peripheral artery disease or PAD is a common circulatory problem in people over the age of 50, which can become serious if left untreated.
+Peripheral artery disease or PAD is a progressive circulatory condition caused by plaque buildup that leads to narrowed arteries in people over the age of 50, which can become serious if left untreated.
 PAD is caused when extra fats and cholesterol circulating in the blood collect in your artery walls.
 This can lead to the blood flow being reduced or completely blocked to your limbs, especially your legs.

 The most common risk factors of PAD include: